-The Administrator's actuarial function supports all aspects of capital modelling, pricing and reserving for the Company and the independent actuarial function is responsible for providing opinions on the effectiveness of technical provision calculations, underwriting and pricing and reinsurance purchase.
+The Administrator's actuarial function supports all aspects of capital modelling, pricing and reserving for the Company and the independent actuarial function is responsible for providing opinions on the effectiveness of TP calculations, underwriting and pricing and reinsurance purchase.
+Further information is provided in sections B.6.